streamcorpus/streamcorpus-filter/cpp/README.txt

 Units testing framework - just a simple include file "check.h" with couple macros.
 Until recently this "framework" had 3 LOC.
-Please look into the source, it still under 50 LOC.
+Please look into the source, it still under 50 LOC, if you want to know how it works.
 To test something, we just use CHECK macro:

-	CHECK(result,expected_value);
+	CHECK(result==expected_value);